Table of Contents

 Golf Grip Influences Swing Plane, Path, Arc, Backswing, and Downswing

-The golf swing is a chain reaction and it starts at address with the grip.
+The golf swing is a chain reaction, and it starts at the address with the grip.
 Follow this explanation of how the golf swing works to fully understand how to grip the golf club correctly for a more secure swing technique.

 Three Different Types of Golf Grip

 - There are fundamentally three ways a golfer can grip the club.
 They are commonly referred to as a ‘strong grip,’ a ‘neutral’ grip, and a ‘weak’ grip.
 The terms weak and strong do not refer to the physical power of the grip but rather the position of the hands.

 - A weak grip is most often responsible for a slice, whereas a strong grip is responsible for most hooks.
 Professionals, who try to swing the club as well as possible, most often use a neutral grip.